w3f/General-Grants-Program/grants/speculative/airgap.md

 The base has already been developed and supports a variety of protocol, our next step is to add support for Polkadot and DOTs.

-- Milestone 0: Familiarization with the Polkadot protocol & Requirements Engineering (1 week)
-- Milestone 1: Software development of the DOT integration (4 weeks)
+- Milestone 0/1: Familiarization with the Polkadot protocol & Requirements Engineering & Software development of the DOT integration (4 weeks)
 - Milestone 2: Testing and iterative bug fixing of DOT integration (1 week)
 - Milestone 3: Requirements engineering Staking/Nominating (1 week)
 - Milestone 4: Software development of Delegation (3 weeks)